diegosmorf/AmberEggApi/README.md

 - Domain commands and handlers should only affect a single aggregate root instance in the domain model - more complex operations should be handled by sagas

 ## 2 - Application Service
-This project will expose domain features to external world (e.g.: apis, apps, windows services, desktop apps) and it is responsible for business rules as well.
+This project will expose domain features to external world (e.g.: API, Apps, Windows Services, Desktop apps) and it is responsible for business rules as well.

 ## 3 - Infrastructure